 Traction is the application of a force to stretch certain parts of the body in a specific direction.
 Traction consists or pulleys, strings, weights, and a metal frame attached over or on the bed.
 The purpose of traction is to stretch the muscles and tendons around the bone ends to help reduce the dislocation.

 Surgery (especially for dislocations that happen again and again, or if a muscle, tendon, or ligament is badly torn)

 Additional recommendations may include:

 Activity restrictions (while the dislocation heals)

 Crutches or wheelchair (to enable your child to move around during healing)

 Physical therapy (to stretch and strengthen the injured muscles, ligaments, and tendons)

-While dislocations are rare in younger children, they do occur more frequently among adolescents.
-It is important that the child adhere to the activity restrictions and/or stretching and strengthening rehabilitation programs to prevent reinjury.
+While dislocations are rare in younger children, they do happen more often among adolescents.
+It is important that the child stick to the activity restrictions and/or stretching and strengthening rehabilitation programs to prevent reinjury.